awsdocs/amazon-elasticache-docs/doc_source/redis/data-protection.md

 The AWS [shared responsibility model](http://aws.amazon.com/compliance/shared-responsibility-model/) applies to data protection in AWS Elasticache \(Elasticache\)\.
 As described in this model, AWS is responsible for protecting the global infrastructure that runs all of the AWS Cloud\.
 You are responsible for maintaining control over your content that is hosted on this infrastructure\.
 This content includes the security configuration and management tasks for the AWS services that you use\.
 For more information about data privacy, see the [Data privacy FAQ](http://aws.amazon.com/compliance/data-privacy-faq)\.

-For data protection purposes, we recommend that you protect AWS account credentials and set up individual user accounts with AWS Identity and Access Management \(IAM\)\.
+For data protection purposes, we recommend that you protect AWS account credentials and set up individual accounts with AWS Identity and Access Management \(IAM\)\.
 That way each user is given only the permissions necessary to fulfill their job duties\.
 We also recommend that you secure your data in the following ways:
 + Use multi\-factor authentication \(MFA\) with each account\.
 + Use TLS to communicate with AWS resources\.
 + Set up API and user activity logging with AWS CloudTrail\.